Mwarssame/Mohamed-Warssame/README.md

 - Built incident response playbooks and integrated threat intelligence with live systems.
 - Streamlined SIEM and SOC workflows for faster triage and resolution.
 - Deployed SolarWinds for enterprise-grade cloud monitoring.
-- Refreshed Cisco LAN infrastructure by deploying Cisco DNA Center and Cisco SD-Access, replacing legacy switching for cloud readiness, automation, and  network segmentation.
+- Refreshed Cisco LAN infrastructure by deploying Cisco DNA Centre and Cisco SD-Access, replacing legacy switching for cloud readiness, automation, and  network segmentation.
-- Moved and migrated 120 sites to AWS cloud  and Azureenvironment, enabling scalable, secure, and modernised operations.
+- Moved and migrated 120 sites to AWS cloud  and Azure environment, enabling scalable, secure, and modernised operations.
 - Memory Forensics & Vulnerability Management.

 📫....---